Tehnix/MySSH/README.md

        -u &lt;filepath&gt;
                 Use specified file instead of default conList
-       -g       Same as names, prints a list of connections -p       Used with -g.
-Adds password to the printed data -m       Connect with rmate (default port is 52698)
+       -g       Same as names, prints a list of connections -f       Used with -g.
+Adds password (full) to the printed data -m       Connect with rmate (default port is 52698)
 </code>